JaneWen23/MyGarden/README.md

      Reverts all commits since the current branch diverged from UPSTREAM_BRANCH, and then re-applies them one-by-one on top of changes from the HEAD of UPSTREAM_BRANCH.

-    for more info, reffer to: https://git-scm.com/docs/git-rebase
+    for more info, refer to: https://git-scm.com/docs/git-rebase

     3.5. cherry-pick

         git cherry-pick COMMIT

-    Integrate changes in the given commit into the current branch.
+    Integrate changes in the given COMMIT (from another branch) into the current branch. (you should first use "git log" to find out the commit id on "another branch".)

+    note that this will also create a commit (the commit you cherry-picked becomes a new commit to your current branch).

+    for more information, refer to: https://blog.csdn.net/a1056244734/article/details/112908080